motebus/ultrabook/Ultranet Apps/fbuilder/Twin Clocking Guide.md

 <img src="https://i.imgur.com/Q6b3Ljd.png" width=300 height=50>

 * Press the red "Deploy" button on the top right corner to deploy your flow
+* Press the small blue button in front of "initails" to inject the "timestamp" node for testing
+* If your Errmsg is "OK" after inject in the debug window on right hand side & you do see your message in the telegram clocking group it means testing success

 <img src="https://i.imgur.com/TBBg4ZD.png" width=300 height=500>

-* Press the small blue button in front of "initail" to inject the "timestamp" node

-* If your Errmsg is "OK" in the debug window on right hand side & you do see your message in the telegram clocking group it means success

 ### Qrun your twin